wdim0/esp8266_direct_gpio/README.md

 # Faster GPIOs on ESP8266

-Do you use standard GPIO_OUTPUT_SET() macros for your bit-banging and do you want make it faster?
-Well, then you're at the right place.
-Continue reading and you'll learn how to get 6x faster GPIOs.
+Do you use standard GPIO_OUTPUT_SET() macros for your bit-banging and do you want to make it faster?
+Well, then you're on the right place.
+Continue reading and you'll see how to get 6x faster GPIOs compared to standard GPIO_OUTPUT_SET() macros.

 The way I see it, GPIO_OUTPUT_SET() was/is intended to be just for first initialization.
 For controlling the output GPIOs in the code it's much better to skip all the unnecessary calling underlying the GPIO_OUTPUT_SET() and set output GPIO pins directly using GPIO_OUT_W1TS_ADDRESS / GPIO_OUT_W1TC_ADDRESS registers.
 The resulting code will be smaller and faster.